 A diversified customer base (95% are Fortune 1000 companies) and non-cyclical, recurring revenue are the company’s key competitive advantages.
 Iron Mountain also enjoys long-term customer relationships with typical lifespans averaging almost 50 years.

 Operating storage facilities for businesses requires little maintenance capex and generally results in high customer retention rates.
 In fact, roughly 50% of boxes that were stored 15 years ago still remain in storage.
 These factors have helped Iron Mountain consistently generate positive free cash flow over the last decade.

 For growth, the company is expanding in emerging markets in Europe, Asia, and Africa.
 It is in an advantageous position to invest in these markets because most of these countries have just started outsourcing records management and are early in the growth cycle.
-Management hopes these regions can account for 20% of total sales by 2020.

 Turning to the dividend, Iron Mountain has grown its payout by 16.4% per year over the last five years.

 Iron Mountain expects revenue growth of 8% to 10% and AFFO growth of 8% to 15% in 2017.
 After a 7% dividend boost in late 2017, the company plans to increase its dividend by 7% in 2018 and 4% annually thereafter.